pschaus/LINFO1121/source/intro/index.rst

 ************************************

+This is the website of `LINFO1121 <https://uclouvain.be/en-cours-2024-linfo1121>`_ , the course of data-structures and algorithm tought by prof `Pierre Schaus <http://www.info.ucl.ac.be/~pschaus>`_ at UCLouvain.

-This repository serves as a supplementary resource to the foundational text `Algorithms <https://algs4.cs.princeton.edu/home/>`_ (4th Edition) by Sedgewick and Wayne, offering a set of theoretical and programming exercises designed to complement the book's content.
+It serves as a supplementary resource to the foundational text `Algorithms <https://algs4.cs.princeton.edu/home/>`_ (4th Edition) by Sedgewick and Wayne, offering a set of theoretical and programming exercises designed to complement the book's content.
 These exercises are ideally suited for a flipped classroom setting, allowing for an interactive, student-centered learning experience.
-Additionally, the exercises are compatible with the `Inginious Grading <https://inginious.org>`_  platform, providing an efficient means for automated assessment.
+The exercises point to `Inginious Grading <https://inginious.org>`_  platform, providing automated assessment and instantaneous feedback.

 The repository also stands as a valuable tool for individuals preparing for programming interviews.
-Whether within a formal educational environment or as part of personal study, these resources aim to enhance understanding and proficiency in data structures and algorithms.

 Java Resources